-One thing I really loved about this book was that it had alternating point of views between both Jane and Reagan.
-I’m a sucker for books with multiple point of views, and this one did not disappoint.
+One thing I really loved about this book was that it had alternating points of view between both Jane and Reagan.
+I’m a sucker for books with multiple points of view, and this one did not disappoint.

 I honestly finished this book in one sitting because it really sucked me in after I pushed through the slow beginning.
 I just didn’t want to stop reading!

 Despite the book really picking up in the middle, I found that I wanted a bit more from the ending itself.
 I won’t get into it too much because I don’t want to spoil anything!

 If you’re looking for a book to read this summer that you won’t be able to put down, be sure to pick up Ever Cursed.